hustler-z/hustler/linux/docs/sched.rst

 their nice value, and for workloads that want a deterministic scheduling policy without interactivity causing extra preemptions (between the workload's tasks).

-SCHED_IDLE: Scheduling very low priority jobs
+@SCHED_IDLE: Scheduling very low priority jobs

 The  nice value is an attribute that can be used to influence the CPU scheduler to favor or disfavor a process in scheduling decisions.
 It affects the scheduling of SCHED_NORMAL